 Slim 20 inch tall red tubes with clean white areoles emerge in spring, followed by Summer phyllodia.
 Fall is when this plant produces its largest and most colorful pitchers, measuring 24 inches tall with 2 inch mouths.

 Pitcher Plant Care: Plant "Johnny Wilkerson" in full sun to part shade outdoors.
 Use peat moss in a very large planter and keep it wet.
-In a bog garden, use a mixture of peat moss and sand.
 It loses its leaves in the winter.
 Cold hardy to 20F in a pot and 0F in the ground.

 Orders placed from the following states will ship Bare Root: AZ, CA, HI, ID, MT, NV, OR, UT, WA